deep23072000/demorep/README.md

 # whiltor
-This is CRM web application that provide functionality for admin as well as user on runtime
+This is CMS web application that provide functionality for admin as well as user on runtime